-Now that summer is in full swing, it’s likely that your customers are spending a lot of time cooling off by the pool.
-Here are some pool safety tips you can share with them to help keep their backyard oasis secure and safe.
+Now that summer is in full swing, it’s likely that you and your kids are spending a lot of time cooling off by the pool.
+Here are some pool safety tips to help keep your backyard oasis secure and safe.

 Install Fencing and Alarms

 There are a variety of technologies and smart devices on the market that work hard at keeping children safe whether the pool is in use or not.